 Jan.
-6 committee seeks interview with GOP Rep. Scott Perry
+6 panel seeks interview, records from Rep. Scott Perry

 The latest request launches a new phase for the lawmakers on the committee, who have so far resisted reaching out to one of their own as they investigate the insurrection by President Donald Trump’s supporters and his efforts to overturn the election.
 Perry and other congressional Republicans met with Trump ahead of the attack and strategized about how they could block the results at the Jan.
 6 electoral count.

-In a letter to Perry, Mississippi Rep. Bennie Thompson, the Democratic chairman of the panel, said the panel had received evidence from multiple witnesses that Perry had “an important role” in efforts to install Justice Department official Jeffrey Clark as acting attorney general.
+In a letter to Perry, Mississippi Rep. Bennie Thompson, the Democratic chairman of the panel, said the panel had received evidence from multiple witnesses, including then-acting Attorney General Jeffrey Rosen and then-acting Deputy Attorney General Richard Donoghue, that Perry had “an important role” in efforts to install Justice Department official Jeffrey Clark as acting attorney general.

-“Acting Attorney General Rosen and acting Deputy Attorney General Donoghue have provided evidence regarding these issues, and we have received evidence that others who worked with Mr. Clark were aware of these plans,” Thompson said.

 The letter requests an interview with Perry, who pushed the Justice Department to overturn the election and met with Trump ahead of the violent attack, according to investigators.
 The panel also asked for any documents and correspondence between Perry and Trump, his legal team or anyone involved in the planning of Jan.
 6 events.